Introduction

 Measuring success and ROI

-To evaluate the impact of your new project management software, establish clear metrics for success:
+To measure the success of your new project management software, consider the following metrics:

-- Resource utilisation: Assess improvements in resource allocation and workload balancing.
+- Resource utilisation: Evaluate improvements in resource allocation and workload balancing

-- Client satisfaction: Gauge changes in client feedback and project outcomes.
+- Client satisfaction: Assess changes in client feedback and project outcomes

 - Financial impact: Calculate cost savings and potential revenue increases attributed to improved project management.

-Consider using the following table to track key performance indicators (KPIs):
+Consider using the following table to track your KPIs:

 KPI | Pre-Implementation | Post-Implementation | Improvement |